Climb Out of the Delinquent Loan Pit

 It can happen to the best of us.
 One day, you’re enjoying life to the fullest, not letting your student loan bills get you down.
 But then suddenly, whether you realize it or not, you’ve fallen into the delinquent loan pit.

 The longer you stay trapped in the delinquent loan pit, the more severe the consequences can be.
 You’ll need to prepare to hike out of delinquency – but how?
 That’s where we can help.

 Late Student Loan Payments

 When life circumstances change, it can be hard to keep up with reoccurring student loan bills – especially when you’re focused on making ends meet.
+Sometimes, you’ll find a few months after your grace period is over that you just can’t keep up with the unaffordable monthly payments.
 Unfortunately, you’ll land in delinquent loan status when you pay late or not at all.

 Effects of Delinquent Status on Credit

 A late student loan payment affects more than your relationship with the loan servicer – it can do lasting damage to your credit report.
 After your loan is delinquent for 90 days, you’re considered to be in serious delinquency, which means you’re more likely to default on your loans.
 At this point, student loan servicers report your delinquency to the three major credit bureaus.Poor credit can make it difficult to qualify for things like:

 With a lower credit rating, you can also struggle to sign up for utilities, get a new cell phone plan, or even get approval for an apartment rental.
 And even if you are approved for new lines of credit, it’s unlikely you’ll get a decent interest rate.
 When your credit score is tarnished, it takes time and effort to prove to loan lenders that you deserve good interest rates.

 While you may have heard these terms used interchangeably, they’re two different things.
 As you now know, delinquency occurs the day after you miss a payment.